veravsschmitt/ML_final_project/README.md

  More information on what we observed and discovered, as well as some limits and ideas to improve are in our presentation video: https://youtu.be/VdfhNdcz5dw.

 ## The Package smb2-gym
-We used the Package smb2-gym (https://pypi.org/project/smb2-gym/) to create a training enviroment for super mario bros 2.
+We used the Package smb2-gym (https://pypi.org/project/smb2-gym/) to create a training enviroment for Super Mario Bros 2.
 This package provided a simplified action space for mario with 12 actions to be able to have a simpler training.
-We counldn't find any documentation, which action is what.
+We counldn't find any documentation explaining which action is what.
 Based on trying it out we assumed the following meanings: <br> <br>
 0: Nothing <br>
 1: Right <br>
 2: Left <br>